w3f/polkadot-wiki/docs/learn/learn-proxies-pure.md

 ![pure proxies](../assets/proxy-vs-anon.png)

-Pure proxies are new accounts that are _created_ (not assigned) by a primary account.
+Pure proxies are accounts that are _created_ (not assigned) by a primary account.
 That primary account then acts as _any_ proxy on behalf of the pure proxy.
 Pure proxies are **keyless non-deterministic accounts** as they do not have a private key (keyless), but they have a randomly generated address (non-deterministic).
 Also, nobody owns a pure proxy, as nobody has a private key to control them.